Anviori/Course-214/2_SlideShow_Manager/README.md

 Introduction:

 Algorithms and Datastructures second assginment.
-Creating a program that introduces the use of Stack to implement a slideshow manager that can use Un-do and Re-do.
+Creating a program that introduces the use of a Stack to implement a slideshow manager that can use Un-do and Re-do.

 - The program can add, remove, move, and swap images.